Hearing Loss Happens Slowly—But Its Impact Builds Quickly

 Hearing loss can either be inherited through genetic likelihood or acquired due to a variety of causes; ear trauma due to loud noises, age-related hearing loss, illness, and even some negative reactions to medication can cause hearing loss.

-Hearing loss is also gradual and often ignored for a long time – it’s among the reasons why nearly 70% of people with a hearing loss wait up to a decade before taking action to treat their hearing.
+Hearing loss is also gradual and often ignored for a long time – it’s among the reasons why nearly 70% of people with a hearing loss wait up to a decade before taking action to optimize their hearing.

 Unfortunately, hearing loss only worsens over time as well as affecting your mental health, cognitive functions, and even your balance.
 The longer you wait, the worse it will get.